wechaty/wechaty-puppet-sidecar/README.md

 1. Want to test the Wechaty framework with a mock puppet, or
 1. You want to write your own Puppet implenmentation.

-Then `PuppetMock` will helps you a lot.
+Then `PuppetSidecar` will helps you a lot.

 ## USAGE